-Previous to joining Canaan, Peter served as Senior Vice President of Development at Boehringer Ingelheim Pharmaceuticals, Inc., where he was responsible for the North American development of drugs in the therapeutic areas of immunology/inflammation, virology and cardiovascular disease.
+Prior to joining the team at Canaan, Peter served as Senior Vice President of Development at Boehringer Ingelheim Pharmaceuticals, where he was responsible for the North American development of drugs in the therapeutic areas of immunology/inflammation, virology and cardiovascular disease.
 Peter also served as vice president of research, director of inflammatory diseases and director of biochemistry during his 28 year career with the company.
-Prior to joining Boehringer Ingelheim, Peter worked on the development of immunodiagnostics for the Corporate Research Laboratories and Medical Products Division of Union Carbide Corporation.
+Previously, Peter worked on the development of immunodiagnostics for the Corporate Research Laboratories and Medical Products Division of Union Carbide Corporation.

-Peter currently serves as the co-chair and board member of Connecticut United for Research Excellence (CURE); the advisory board of the University of Connecticut School of Pharmacy; advises several biotech companies with a China focus and was founder and CEO of Developing World Cures, a nonprofit company working on neglected diseases.
-He holds a Ph.D. in organic chemistry from SUNY Buffalo and conducted postdoctoral work in bioorganic chemistry at Pennsylvania State University.
+Peter currently serves as the co-chair and board member of Connecticut United for Research Excellence (CURE); the advisory board of the University of Connecticut School of Pharmacy, member of the NIH Blueprint Neurotherapeutics Network (BPN) steering committee; Emory University DRIVE Advisory Board, and was a Founder and CEO of Developing World Cures, a nonprofit company working on neglected diseases.
+He also advises several biotech companies with a China focus.
+Peter holds a Ph.D. in organic chemistry from SUNY Buffalo, and completed postdoctoral work in bioorganic chemistry at Pennsylvania State University.

 "Bees have found perfection using hexagons.
 Molecules are frequently composed of hexagons and benzene rings.
 The symmetry and elegance of the natural world brings me pleasure and joy."

 My world, from childhood, has always been intertwined with science/chemistry and nature.
 I enjoy studying bees and harvesting honey.
 Raising grapes and making wine and even vinegar.
 Growing a variety of vegetables and cooking them.
 Following the cycle of life from seeds to sprouts to harvest.
 Making artisan bread using my own cultivated wild yeast.